jacqueline-rivera/customer-churn/README.md

 Next we have the stratified contingency table of _OnlineSecurity_ and _OnlineBackup_.
 Here we see a stark difference between customers who have 'No Online Security' and 'No Online Backup' and customers who have 'Online Security' and 'Online Backup'.
 Is there a way to encourage 'Online Security' and 'Online Backup' in order to lower the churn rate?

 ### Customer Account
+Repeating the steps made for the service options features, below we have the churn rates for the values in the customer account features.

 ![account](https://user-images.githubusercontent.com/71897317/129412654-6c261b20-829e-4a31-8ca2-460488461249.png)

+Again, we can see that the curn rate varies for the categories within the features.
+For instance, the 'Electronic check' option in _PaymentMethod_ has a churn rate that is at least 25% higher than the other values for this feature.
+Let's look at a couple of stratified contingency tables for this set of features:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129412433-dd3f7327-5d75-408f-b854-f73d83ce5699.png"/>